Seth Romero: Washington Nationals

 In January 2022, he was arrested for driving while intoxicated in Sweeny, Texas.
-Romero was placed on the 60-day injured list on April 7, 2022 with a left calf strain.
-Romero pitched just 14⅔ innings in 2022, with all of his appearances coming below the Triple-A level.
+Romero was placed on the 60-day injured list on April 7, 2022, with a left calf strain.
+He began a rehab assignment on August 24 with the rookie–level Florida Complex League Nationals.
+He was activated from the injured list on August 27 and optioned to the Double–A Harrisburg Senators.
 Romero was released by the Nationals on November 14, 2022, after he was again arrested in Sweeny for driving while intoxicated and possession of a controlled substance.

+Cleburne Railroaders

+On May 7, 2024, Romero signed with the Cleburne Railroaders of the American Association of Professional Baseball.
+He made 2 appearances out of the bullpen, registering a 20.25 ERA with 7 strikeouts over 4 innings.
+On May 15, Romero was released by the Railroaders.

 Pitching style

 Romero throws left-handed, with a fastball that sits at about 93 mph.
 He also throws a slider regarded by scouts as "above-average", as well as a changeup.
 In college, he was known as a strikeout pitcher with solid command of his pitches.
 After drafting Romero, the Washington Nationals said publicly they planned to develop him as a starting pitcher rather than pressing him into a relief role.